martinthomson/key-consistency/draft-wood-key-consistency.md

 # Security Considerations {#sec}

-This document discusses several mdoels that systems might use to implement public key discovery while ensuring key consistency and correctness.
+This document discusses several models that systems might use to implement public key discovery while ensuring key consistency and correctness.
 It does not make any recommendations for such models as the best model depends on differing operational requirements and threat models.